justinliu23/stockscrape/README.md

   1. Enabling Google 2-Step Verification
   2. Generating a Google App Password for your Gmail account
   3. Changing the sample email addresses (someone@example.com) to your email
-  4. Inserting your Google App Password for your Gmail account where it says, 'Insert your password here'
+  4. Inserting your generated Google App Password for your Gmail account where it says, 'Insert your password here'